 Abstract

 Researchers frequently have to analyze scales in which some participants have failed to respond to some items.
 In this paper we focus on the exploratory factor analysis of multidimensional scales (i.e., scales that consist of a number of subscales) where each subscale is made up of a number of Likert-type items, and the aim of the analysis is to estimate participants’ scores on the corresponding latent traits.
-Our approach uses the following steps: (1) multiple imputation creates several copies of the data, in which the missing values are imputed; (2) each copy of the data is subject to independent factor analysis, and the same number of factors is extracted from all copies; (3) all factor solutions are simultaneously orthogonally (or obliquely) rotated so that they are both (a) factorially simple, and (b) as similar to one another as possible; (4) latent trait scores are estimated for ordinal data in each copy; and (5) participants’ scores on the latent traits are estimated as the average of the estimates of the latent traits obtained in the copies.
-We applied the approach in a real dataset where missing responses were artificially introduced following a real pattern of non-responses and a simulation study based on artificial datasets.
-The results show that our approach was able to compute factor score estimates even for participants that have missing data.
+We propose a new approach to deal with missing responses in such a situation that is based on (1) multiple imputation of non-responses and (2) simultaneous rotation of the imputed datasets.
+We applied the approach in a real dataset where missing responses were artificially introduced following a real pattern of non-responses, and a simulation study based on artificial datasets.
+The results show that our approach (specifically, Hot-Deck multiple imputation followed of Consensus Promin rotation) was able to successfully compute factor score estimates even for participants that have missing data.

 The ultimate aim of psychological testing is to estimate the score of a person in one or more latent psychological variables (known as latent traits).
 The estimate is based on a person’s answers to a set of items (i.e. a psychological test): each item in the test helps the person to report a particular facet of his/her own personality or how (s)he would react or feel in a particular situation.
 Frequently, these items are Likert-type items: responses to items are based on a binary or a graded format.
 With this aim (i.e., to estimate factor scores from responses to Likert-type items), psychological test data obtained in a large sample is typically analyzed using exploratory factor analysis (EFA).
 However, as responses to Likert-type items cannot be regarded as continuous-unbounded variables, typical linear factor analysis is inappropriate in this situation.
 An alternative to linear factor analysis is the nonlinear Underlying Variable Approach (UVA; see, for example, Mislevy, 1986; Moustaki, Joreskog, & Mavridis, 2004).